Sample Lesson Plan

 • Have Composition Notebooks, Pen, Name Tag, Printed “Daily Accountability Check Off” List Available For Personal Use

-• Have soft music playing in the background—welcome each person as they come in and offer them a piece of candy.
+Have music playing and welcome each person and offer them a piece of sour candy.

-• Have TV, Projector+Screen, Whiteboard, Markers, Speakers, Teaching Clips & Resources Cued Up Ready to Go
+• Have TV, Projector, Screen, Whiteboard, Markers, Speakers, Teaching Clips & Resources Cued Up

 Overview:

-• Begin With A “Thought For the Day,” A “Motivational Short,” A Song & Quote From the Bible (Or Other Religious Book), Including a Recovery App (*click the following links to see sample content)
+• Begin With 2-3 of the Following: “Thought For the Day,” A “Motivational Short,” A Song & Quote From the Bible (Or Other Religious Book), A Recovery App (*click the following links to see sample content)

-Give Brief Introduction & Class Overview (Who, What, Where, Why & How of A Mobile Classroom)
+Give Brief Introduction & Class Overview (Who, What, Where, Why & How of A Holistic Learning Experience)

 • Intentions, Goals, Expectations & Invitations to Participate and Bring Friends To Future Classes